0xshahriar/my_social_media/README.md

 ## Security Considerations

-- **Authentication required:** Anonymous sign-in is performed before any database reads/writes; unauthenticated requests are blocked by rules.
+- **Authentication required:** Email/password sign-in gates every read/write, and profiles are created per user to prevent email reuse exploits.
+- **Conversation scoping:** Firestore rules restrict `conversations` and `messages` so only listed members can read or write data, and payloads are validated for shape and length.
-- **Client-side validation:** Messages are trimmed, length-limited, and rendered via `textContent` to prevent XSS.
+- **Client-side validation:** Inputs are trimmed, length-limited, and rendered via `textContent` to prevent XSS or injection attacks.
 - **Error transparency:** All Firebase interactions are wrapped in guarded async functions that surface actionable feedback to the user without leaking stack traces.
 - **Transport security:** Always serve via HTTPS (Firebase Hosting does this automatically).
 - **Dependency-free frontend:** No third-party scripts beyond Firebase SDK to reduce supply-chain risk.

 ## Testing the Experience

-1. Sign in anonymously from the welcome dialog.
-2. Send a message and confirm it appears with your avatar color.
-3. Open another browser window to observe real-time updates.
+1. Create an account from the **Sign Up** tab or log in with an existing email/password pair.
+2. Use the **Start private chat** form to invite another registered email and confirm a new conversation appears.
+3. Exchange messages between two different browser sessions and verify the conversation stays private to those accounts.
 4. Toggle light/dark/system themes to ensure color contrast remains high.
 5. Disable the network tab in your dev tools to confirm graceful error handling.